freelawproject/free.law/content/judge_database.md

     </a>
 </div>

-Today we're extremely proud and excited to be launching a massive judicial database.
+Today we’re extremely proud and excited to be launching a comprehensive database of judges and the judiciary, to be linked to Courtlistener's corpus of legal opinions authored by those judges.
 We hope that this database, its APIs, and its bulk data will become a valuable tool for attorneys and researchers across the country.
 This new database has been developed with support from the National Science Foundation and the John S. and James L. Knight Foundation, in conjunction with [Elliott Ash][e] of Princeton University and Bentley MacLeod of Columbia University.

-At launch, the database has [nearly 8,500 judges][1] from federal and state courts, all of which are available via our APIs, in bulk data, and via a new [judicial search interface][1] that we've created.
+At launch, the database has [nearly 8,500 judges][1] from [federal][fed] and [state][state] courts, all of which are available via [our APIs][api], in [bulk data][bulk], and via a new [judicial search interface][1] that we've created.

 The database is aimed to be comprehensive, including as many facts about as many judges as possible.
 At the outset, we are collecting the following kinds of information about the judges: